Skydivers fail to break world record following fatal accident in Arizona

 "But the spirit right now is still great," Gilbert said.
 "Everyone gave their best.
 After all this record was extremely difficult."

-Friday marked the fourth and final planned day of attempts at the popular U.S. skydiving facility about 65 miles (105 km) south of Phoenix.
+Friday marked the fourth and final planned day of attempts at the popular U.S. skydiving facility about 65 miles south of Phoenix.

 Judges from Swiss-based Federation Aeronautique Internationale were present to watch the attempt, Gilbert said.